3sands/3sands.github.io/_posts/2023-09-27-quatraitsPart1.md

 In FRP, data is delivered over time downstream as a sequence of immutable Events.
 This concept is captured in an `Observable`.
 The data an `Observable<T>` passes down can be anything, hence the generic element T.[^2]

-[^2]: Realizing "Observable of T" and "immutability" both rhymed and had identical meter was the inspiration behind the poems
+[^2]: Realizing "Observable of T" and "immutability" both rhymed and had identical meter was the inspiration behind the poems.

 Once an `Observable` has been created, the app can then subscribe to this `Observable` in order respond to a new event.
 These events are one of three types: an element, a complete, or an error.
 We also, after subscribing to the `Observable`, can perform a series of different non-mutating functional operators on the delivered data events, e.g., `map`, `filter`, `reduce`.
 Ideally, providing the series of operators at the call site results in future engineers knowing what is happening to the data (the "declaring intent"), but one should still leave a comment explaining Why the operations are being done to avoid potential misinferences.

-The subscription to an `Observable` will receive zero to many `T` elements during its lifetime and will continue to perform the operators we provided to it until one of three possibilites occur: the `Observable` returns an error, the `Observable` returns a complete, or the subscription's DisposeBag is emptied.
+The subscription to an `Observable` will receive zero to many `T` elements during its lifetime and will continue to perform the operators we provided to it until one of three possibilites occur: the `Observable` returns an error, the `Observable` returns a complete, or the subscription's `DisposeBag` is emptied.
 Upon the first two of these, the subscription (and any others which subscribed to that same `Observable`) will no longer respond to any further elements provided.
-Emptying an instance DisposeBag will only dispose of the subscriptions that have been added to that instance.
+Emptying an instance of a `DisposeBag` will only dispose of the subscriptions that have been added to that instance.

-Every subscription must be added to a DisposeBag for garbage collection and lifecycle purposes.[^3] If a subscription isn't properly disposed, then the observable objects and the downstream subscriptions will remain in memory and leak.
-Take a look at the memory graph in XCode after not including a disposeBag to see for yourself.
+Every subscription must be added to a `DisposeBag` for garbage collection and lifecycle purposes.[^3] If a subscription isn't properly disposed, then the observable objects and the downstream subscriptions will remain in memory and leak.
+Take a look at the memory graph in XCode after not including a `DisposeBag` to see for yourself.

-[^3]: While not strictly true that EVERY subscription needs a DisposeBag (e.g., a one-and-done autocompleting subscription), my personal preference is to still add to the DisposeBag and avoid the ugly ambiguity of `_ = observable.subscribe()` in the code.
+[^3]: While not strictly true that EVERY subscription needs a `DisposeBag` (e.g., a one-and-done autocompleting subscription), my personal preference is to still add to the `DisposeBag` and avoid the ugly ambiguity of `_ = observable.subscribe()` in the code.

 ## One operator